janneri/bots-of-black-friday/README.md

 * Weapons always hit and cannot be dodged.
 * A weapon can only be used once.
 * When the bot is out of money, it has to exit the shop by the cash register.
 After this it is safely out of the game.
-Stealing will be punished.
 * Don't go too early to the cash register.
 You won't be able to get back.
 * The shops may have walls, and traps.
 Traps cause damage but you can walk through them.

-## Architecture

-Bots act as clients.
-The clients have time until the next tick to register their next move to the server.
-If they do it more than once, the previous move is overwritten.
-On next tick the server calculates the next game state, which is accessible from another endpoint.

 ## Creating a bot